Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-The threshold position is clear from both the destruction of (quasi)periodicity and the time averages (shown in black lines) in Fig.~\ref{Fig:2_colorPlots} for (a) Ising and (c) Dicke models.
-For the Heisenberg model, however, while the time averages do not exhibit a clear threshold, the reason for this is immediately apparent from the full time evolution.
-Specifically, while a changing oscillation frequency prior to the threshold affects the time averages and obscures the threshold, the full dynamics show a clear sharp threshold between (quasi)periodic and quantum chaotic dynamics.
-Here, the pre-threshold behaviour is connected with the observation of larger Trotter errors for different initial states.
-We show this by analysing the Heisenberg DQS for various classes of initial states in appendix~\ref{App:HeisenbergAppendix_initialState} and show that all the states ultimately converge to the same threshold but show significantly varying Trotter errors prior to the threshold.
+The threshold position is clear from both the destruction of quasiperiodicity and the time averages (shown in black lines) in Fig.~\ref{Fig:3_FullDynamicsAndFT} for (a) Ising and (c) Dicke models.
+For the Heisenberg model, however, while the full dynamics clearly exhibit a threshold, the time averages do not.
+The reason for this is immediately apparent from the full dynamics and corresponding spectra.
+Specifically, the bending of the quasiperiodic frequencies prior to the threshold washes out the time averaging and obscures the threshold, even while the full dynamics still shows a clear transition.
+Here, the pre-threshold behaviour is connected with initial-state-dependent Trotterisation behaviours.
+In Appendix~\ref{App:HeisenbergAppendix_initialState}, we analyse the Heisenberg DQS for various classes of initial states and show that, while all the states ultimately converge to the same threshold, they show significantly varied Trotter errors prior to the threshold.
 Note, our results do not depend on the specific choice of operator for the expectation values or the sub-system.
-The first qubit of the Heisenberg chain is used only for numerical convenience, see appendix~\ref{App:HeisenbergAppendix_otherQubits} for the other qubits in the Heisenberg chain.
-These \emph{local} results (i.e. dynamics for a particular initial state) are confirmed and supported also by the eigenvector statistics analyses in Sec.~\ref{Sec:QChaosOnset}, which provide a \emph{global} property of the Trotter step unitary, that is necessarily independent of other factors like initial state and the choice of the sub-system, and it shows a clear transition from regular to quantum chaos beyond the threshold.
+The first qubit of the Heisenberg chain is only a numerically convenient illustrative example (see Appendix~\ref{App:HeisenbergAppendix_otherQubits} for the other qubits in the Heisenberg chain).